Image

 Other aquatic fauna

-Carter’s freshwater mussel (Westralunio carteri) was observed at the Brookton Hwy site during the 2021–22 assessments.
+Carter’s freshwater mussel (Westralunio carteri) was observed at the Brookton Highway site during the 2021–22 assessments.
 This mollusc is the sole endemic freshwater mussel species in Western Australia and currently listed as vulnerable on the International Union for Conservation of Nature’s (IUCN) red list of threatened species (because of declining range, which is largely attributed to the effects of salinity).

 Although not targeted by collection methods south-western snake-necked turtles (Chelodina oblonga) were collected in fish nets and/or traps.